eslint/eslint/docs/rules/max-nested-callbacks.md

-# Set Maximum Depth of Nested Callbacks (max-nested-callbacks)
+# enforce a maximum depth that callbacks can be nested (max-nested-callbacks)

 Many JavaScript libraries use the callback pattern to manage asynchronous operations.
 A program of any complexity will most likely need to manage several asynchronous operations at various levels of concurrency.
 A common pitfall that is easy to fall into is nesting callbacks, which makes code more difficult to read the deeper the callbacks are nested.